serverless/serverless/docs/providers/cloudflare-workers/cli-reference/deploy.md

 # Cloudflare Workers - Deploy
 In order to be able to deploy any Cloudflare Workers, You will need to set your Global API key from Cloudflare as an environmental variable named `CLOUDFLARE_AUTH_KEY`, and your Cloudflare account email as an environmental variable named `CLOUDFLARE_AUTH_EMAIL`.
 You can get your Global API key from your [Cloudflare profile](https://dash.cloudflare.com/profile) page.
-You will also need to set `zoneId` for your domain name in `serverless.yml` under `service.config`, the `zoneId` can be found from the overview tab after selecting the desired zone from the [Cloudflare dashboard](https://dash.cloudflare.com/).
+You will also need to set `accountId` and `zoneId` in `serverless.yml` under `service.config`, the first part of the path when you open [Cloudflare dashboard] as a logged in user is your `accountId`, e.g. `dash.cloudflare.com/{accountId}`.
+And the `zoneId` can be found from the overview tab after selecting the desired zone from the [Cloudflare dashboard](https://dash.cloudflare.com/).

 Environmental variables are variables that live inside your terminal.